-(1) The number of trees to be retained/planted is per the requirements of Table 9.14.6 below that establishes the minimum number of trees per yard within an individual lot.
-If a yard does not contain enough qualifying trees per Table 9.14.6, then the required number of trees shall be installed per the requirements of 9.14.6.(C).
-Tree preservation credits may be provided per Section 9.14.6 (B)(2).
+(1) A minimum planted perimeter buffer must be planted or preserved per the requirements of Table 9.14.6 below which establishes the minimum number of trees per buffer yard within an individual lot or parcel.
+If a buffer yard does not contain enough qualifying trees per Table 9.14.6, then the required number of trees shall be installed per the requirements of 9.14.6 (C).
+Tree preservation credits may be provided per Section 9.14.6 (B) (2).
+Buffer Yards are as defined in Section 9.5.1.1 (F)